 One of the best approaches is to contact your local tax assessor.
-They’ll be able to offer guidance with regards to how much your shed size and its mobility is going to affect property taxes.
+They'll be able to offer guidance about how much your shed size and its mobility might affect property taxes.

 In some instances, the mobility of your storage shed might not affect property taxes at all.
-A local government tax assessor will be able to give you a ballpark figure for how much the storage shed will affect property taxes.
+A local government tax assessor can give you a ballpark figure for how much the storage shed will affect property taxes.

 Steps to Take if You Think That Your Property Taxes Have Been Increased Unfairly

-If you receive your property tax bill in the mail and aren’t happy with how much it’s increased, you may have grounds to make an appeal.
+If you receive your property tax bill in the mail and are unhappy with how much it has increased, you may have grounds to make an appeal.

 It's usual for you to be given 90 days after you receive your new assessment in which to appeal.
 However, you should note that some jurisdictions close the appeals window after just 30 days.